4 Ways to Support Women Going Through The Menopause in the Workplace

 It’s also important to note that those symptoms of menopause can last for 4 years, or in some cases even longer which varies from person to person.

-How can The Menopause Impact Women at Work?
+How Can Menopause Impact Women at Work?

 According to a recent CIPD survey out of 1,409 working women, three out of five between the ages of 45 and 55 (59%) experienced or are experiencing menopausal symptoms say it has a negative impact on them at work.